SayakRC3/HackTrix/README.md

 # HackTrix
-All we coded for Hacktrix together tap tap tap
+All we coded for Hacktrix together tap tap tap <br>

-#Tech Stack //sensors used, Processors used, Model Used
+# Tech Stack //sensors used, Processors used, Model Used
-<b> Hi</b>
+*Hi*